uc-cdis/hatchery/doc/howto/configuration.md

     * `lifecycle-pre-stop` a string array as the container prestop command.
     * `lifecycle-post-start` a string array as the container poststart command.
     * `friends` is a list of kubernetes containers to deploy alongside the main container and the sidecar in the kubernetes pod
+    * `enable-nextflow` is false by default; if true, automatically create AWS resources required to run Nextflow workflows in AWS Batch - see the [Nextflow workspaces](/doc/explanation/nextflow.md) documentation for more details